 SI.
-No. Environmental Issues Mitigation Measures Parameters (Indicators for Compliance) Responsible for Implementation Responsible for Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure 4 Increased storm water runoff from alterations of the site's natural drainage patterns due to landscaping, excavation works, construction of parking lot, and addition of paved surfaces The preliminary ASU layout and design considered storm water runoff.
+No. Environmental Issues Mitigation Measures Parameters (Indicators for Compliance) Responsible for Implementation Responsible for Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure project site and surroundings and exteriors of campus buildings will be similar to the exteriors of buildings in the project region as well as matching with institutional looks.
+There will be positive impacts as green areas to be developed in campus will enhance look of the area.
+The additional 40 Bigha area added to site is also similar to existing site and will remain open and kept for future expansion. brickwork and plaster 4 Increased storm water runoff from alterations of the site's natural drainage patterns due to landscaping, excavation works, construction of parking lot, and addition of paved surfaces The preliminary ASU layout and design considered storm water runoff.
 This will be provided through the development of existing seasonal water ponds (low lying areas) into water bodies within the campus.
 The capacity of these ponds will be increased through excavation.
 The part of storm water will be diverted to these water bodies and part will be diverted through drainage system (local drains) outside campus.
-Arrangement for proper diversion of storm water runoff Contractor CSQA firm, PMU, and PMC Design of drainage system and layout of ASU Contractor 5 Consents, permits, clearances, no objection certificate (NOC), building drawings approvals from civic authorities, labor licenses of contractors, insurance for workers etc. Obtain all necessary consents, permits, clearances, NOCs, etc. prior to start of civil works.
-Acknowledge in writing and provide report on compliance (with terms and conditions) for, all obtained consents, permits, clearances, NOCs, etc. Consents, permits, clearance and NOCs Records and communications Contractor CSQA firm, PMU, ASDM Check permission from district administration Contractor 6 Integration of energy efficiency and energy conservation programs in the ASU The following energy efficiency measures have been adopted in the ASU campus design and subsequent implementation: Specifications of equipment, LED lights, solar panels specifications Contractor CSQA firm, PMU, and PMC During installation of solar system for heating, electrification Contractor
+The effective drainage plan shall be prepared by the contractor, and it will be Arrangement for proper diversion of storm water runoff Contractor CSQA firm, PMU, and PMC Design of drainage system and layout of ASU Contractor

+SI.
+No. Environmental Issues Mitigation Measures Parameters (Indicators for Compliance) Responsible for Implementation Responsible for Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure reviewed by the PMU and PMC for the implementation in the construction phase.
+5 Consents, permits, clearances, no objection certificate (NOC), building drawings approvals from civic authorities, labor licenses of contractors, insurance for workers etc. Obtain all necessary consents, permits, clearances, NOCs, etc. prior to start of civil works.
+Acknowledge in writing and provide report on compliance (with terms and conditions) for, all obtained consents, permits, clearances, NOCs, etc. Consents, permits, clearance and NOCs Records and communications Contractor CSQA firm, PMU, ASDM Check permission from district administration Contractor 6 Integration of energy efficiency and energy conservation programs in the ASU campus planning and design The following energy efficiency measures have been adopted in the ASU campus design and subsequent implementation: Installation of BEE certified equipment at the workshop, laboratories, classrooms and other facilities.
+Usage of energy efficient lighting fixtures (LED and solar).
+The disposal of discarded LED should be done in consultation with civic bodies and supplier.
+Specifications of equipment, LED lights, solar panels specifications Contractor CSQA firm, PMU, and PMC During installation of solar system for heating, electrification and equipment installation Contractor